anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 ## 4.0.
 Create VPC, Subnets and Firewall Rules

-Dataproc is a VPC native service, therefore needs a VPC subnet.
+Dataproc is a VPC native service, therefore needs a VPC subnet.<br>
+Paste these and run in cloud shell-

 ## 4.a.
 Create VPC